Financial-Times/origami/components/o3-form/README.md

 | `children`    | The form elements to be rendered                                                                   | true     | any    | -       |
 | `feedback`    | The feedback object for the form fieldset that contains `message` and `type` of message properties | false    | string | -       |

-Form Fieldset is used to group related form elements together.
+Form Fieldset is used to group related form elements together such as checkboxes.
 They can be used as plain HTML:

 ```html
 <form class="o3-form">